andreamalhera/how_i_work/feedback/publication_reviewing.md

-# How to give a review
+# Reviewing a scientific publication
+Best practices on reviewing a scientific publication.

 ## Content notes
 Most conferences offer a template containing requirements.
 Generally it goes as follows: